yourskc/rpi_camera/README.md

 ## 1. Purpose

-	A python3 script running on Raspberry Pi to be a video streaming server
+	A python3 script running on Raspberry Pi to be a video streaming server, automatically recording or controled with button and led.

 ## 2. Prepare the camera
 	Please reference